OxygenCobalt/Auxio/info/ARCHITECTURE.md

 Shared views and view configuration models.
 This contains:

 - Important `Fragment` superclasses like `ViewBindingFragment` and `MenuFragment`
-- Customized views such as `EdgeAppBarLayout`, and others, which fix shortcomings with the default implementations.
+- Customized views such as `AuxioAppBarLayout`, and others, which fix shortcomings with the default implementations.
 - Configuration models like `DisplayMode` and `Sort`, which are used in many places but aren't tied to a specific feature.
+- `ForegroundManager` and `ServiceNotification`, which remove boilerplate regarding service foreground instantiation.
 - The `RecyclerView` adapter framework described previously.
 - `BottomSheetLayout`, which implements a bottom sheet in a way that is not completely broken and insane.